-The GW4 AMR Alliance applies the One Health approach to tackling AMR.
+The GW4 AMR Alliance applies a One Health approach to tackling AMR.
 This interdisciplinary approach combines knowledge to provide solutions for human, animal, and environmental health.
 In line with this, the GW4 AMR Alliance has identified 4 research strands to focus our efforts on that are all equally important to reduce the spread of AMR.

 MITIGATing AND MANAGing INFECTIONS IN HUMANS AND ANIMALS